Definitions of terms by the publishing work group of Uniarts Helsinki

 Open Access (OA)

-The final version of the article, with layout, as published in the magazine.
+The final version of the article, with layout, as published in the journal.
 In order to save this version in the publication archive of your own organisation you will need the publisher’s permission.
-Version stored in Helda or Final Draft.
+Version stored in Taju or Final Draft.

+Sometimes called parallel publishing.
 A publishing model that one form of Open Access publishing.
 It is not the same as publishing in OA magazines.
 Parallel publishing means that the university researchers have already published their scientific work somewhere outside the organisation, often in printed academic publications, and they are now also publishing their scientific work in the organisation’s own publication archive, where it is openly accessible.
-At Uniarts Helsinki this archive is Helda.
+At Uniarts Helsinki this archive is Taju.